StackmateNetwork/stackmate-core/resources/docs/api.md

 }
 ```

-The `ChildKeys` result will now be the `Parent account key` for a segwit native account at the 0 index.
+The `ChildKeys` result will now be the `hardened account master key` for a segwit native account.

-More `ChildKeys` will be derived from this `xprv` or `xpub` for the wallet to use.
+More `ChildKeys` will be derived from this `xprv` or `xpub` by the wallet to use internally.

 The `master_xprv` can now also be discarded from memory.